RentadroneCL/Guidance-of-UAV-Thermography/data_collection_H30T.md

 ## 🔧 Recommended Flight Parameters

+**IMPORTANT:** Make sure the drone and camera are updated with the last available firmware, use DJI Assistant and check the DJI Official Drivers website.

 | **Parameter**              | **IR Flight**                                | **RGB Flight**                             |
 |---------------------------|----------------------------------------------|--------------------------------------------|
 | **Sensor Used**           | Radiometric Thermal (1280×1024)              | Wide-angle RGB (48MP equiv. or better)     |